eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/loading-from-a-file.md

 The 3D model is correctly loaded but not oriented as expected.
 ```

+## Vertical axis convention

-**Vertical axis convention** There is no consensus among 3D modeling and 3D rendering tools, but file formats usually impose a convention.
-In the case of the OBJ format, it is specified that the Y axis represents the upward vertical direction.
-Since we have been implicitly following the convention that Z is the vertical, we need to either change our convention (by changing the view matrix) or convert upon loading.
+There is **no consensus** among 3D modeling and 3D rendering tools, but file formats usually impose a convention.
+In the case of the OBJ format, it is specified that **the Y axis represents the upward vertical direction**.

+Since we have been implicitly following the convention that **Z is the vertical in our code**, we need to either change our convention (by changing the view matrix) or convert upon loading.
+I chose the latter:

 ```C++
 vertexData[i].position = {